nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Dec 14 2021)
+### Joke of the day (Wed Dec 15 2021)
 <!-- joke -->
->Chuck Norris kills anyone that asks: 'Do you want fries with that?'.
-Because by now everyone should know that Chuck doesn't want fries with anything.
-Ever.
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Tue, 14 Dec 2021 00:30:38 GMT*
+*Last update: Wed, 15 Dec 2021 00:28:24 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)